agungTuanany/Javascript-data-structure-and-algorithm/chapter-4-data-structures-arrays/README.md

 ![chapter-4-5.png](./images/chapter-4-5.png "Implementing an array")
 <br />

 You see, **_strings are simply array of characters_**.
-Most of the time in an interview, when you get a question like _reverse a strin_ you should be thinking, is convert string into an array, do some sort of loop on it or an operation using something like a `split()` method in JavaScript, and then returning it as a string after you've finished the operation with them.
+Most of the time in an interview, when you get a question like _reverse a string_ you should be thinking, is convert string into an array, do some sort of loop on it or an operation using something like a `split()` method in JavaScript, and then returning it as a string after you've finished the operation with them.